vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Hari and Lakṣmi should be invoked and worshipped with flowers &c., four vessels of clay, copper, silver and gold should be got ready and four clay jars covered with cloth and full of salt, sesame, turmeric powder; eight young chaste women whose husbands are alive and who have sons should be honoured and given dakṣiṇā and in their presence per former should pray to Hari for 'mangalya' (auspicious life ); then the women should be dismissed; on the 8th again worship Hari and pārana with honouring eight young women and feeding brāhmaṇas; every one, male or female, prince or peasant, secures his desired objects; HV I.

 768–770 ( from Gar.).
 Małsyajayanti-on Cai. śu.
-5; image of Visnu in the Fish avatāra
+5; image of Viṣṇu in the Fish avatāra

 to be worshipped; AK folio 360 b.
 It is also called Haya pañcami,